Find Affordable College Courses

 About 57% of the students majoring in area studies at the school are women while 43% are male.

-The Graduate Center, CUNY came in at #8 in this year’s edition of the Most Popular Area Studies Master’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the city of New York, The Graduate Center is a public school with a medium-sized student population.
+The Graduate Center, CUNY landed the #8 spot in the 2023 rankings for the most popular master’s degree area studies programs.
+Located in the city of New York, The Graduate Center is a public college with a medium-sized student population.

 Of the 6 students majoring in area studies at The Graduate Center, 67% are male and 33% are female.

-George Washington University landed the #9 spot in the 2023 rankings for the most popular master’s degree area studies programs.
+With a ranking of #9, George Washington University did quite well on this year’s most popular schools for area studies students working on their master’s degree.
 GWU is a fairly large private not-for-profit school located in the large city of Washington.

 Women make up 60% of the area studies majors at the school.

-The City College of New York came in at #9 in this year’s edition of the Most Popular Area Studies Master’s Degree Schools in the Middle Atlantic Region ranking.
+The City College of New York ranked #9 on this year’s Most Popular Area Studies Master’s Degree Schools in the Middle Atlantic Region list.
 CCNY is a fairly large public school located in the large city of New York.

 About 60% of the students majoring in area studies at the school are women while 40% are male.